 Women’s Identity Development

 The impact of sexism reaches into the very depths of our souls at every level.
 We have come to expect the constant invalidation of our very existence as normal.
 Trying to cross the invisible walls has consequences that are often confusing and hurtful.
 And there are a lot of forces that oppose us when we attempt to “break the mold.”
-We receive these consequences from both men and women.
+We receive these consequences from all genders.
 The enforcement of our role comes from everywhere, not just the men in our lives.
 The use of male power, rape, the threat of assault, and violence against women are the most powerful tools of gender reinforcement that society uses to help keep us down.
-Think about how many times women are taught to be afraid of the dark, be afraid of the lurking stranger.
-Be afraid of the man walking down the street….
+Think about how many times women are taught to be afraid of the dark, be afraid of the lurking stranger, be afraid of the man walking down the street….
 I know I am always aware of the men around me.
 We are warned to be constantly vigilant for our safety.
 This experience of constant fear is not shared by men.
 They do not live in constant fear of the stranger who is hiding in the shadows waiting for the opportunity to rape them.
 It is a foreign experience for them.
 Do you fear the lurking stranger?
 In reality, girls and women have more to fear from their own boyfriends, husbands, fathers, uncles, brothers, lovers and male friends.
 Crimes against women are usually committed by a friend, neighbor of family member!
-Its not so much a case of the butler did it, but the boyfriend or husband. – your most intimate partner.
+Its not so much a case of the butler did it, but the boyfriend or husband – your most intimate partner.
 This is also true for lesbians.
 Your intimate partner may be the one to fear more than anyone else.

 Women and Health

 Women’s bodies are more complex and we require more healthcare overall, yet our concerns are not taken as seriously.
-What is normal in medical terms is the male physiology and anatomy.
+What is normal in medical terms and scientific research is the male physiology and anatomy.
 When a doctor goes to medical school, he/she studies disease processes in men’s’ bodies, yet most diseases impact women’s’ bodies very differently than men’s’.
 The only time doctors learn about women’s physiology is when they are studying about female reproductive processes.
 Yet a woman’s anatomy and physiology is very different than a man’s.
 Her entire system of hormones is completely influenced by female hormones, which influence all aspects of a woman’s body function.
 This is a generalization of course, but the vast majority of doctors are not well trained in the multitude of differences that exist between men and women’s bodies, and the difference in how diseases impact men and women’s bodies.
 The different hormones in our bodies cause tremendous differences in our healthcare needs and medical problems, yet when your doctor looks at you, these basic differences are not taken into account.
 The reality of this has huge consequences for women.

 An example of this is seen in the general care of women’s hearts.
 If I were to ask you, what are the symptoms of a heart attack in women, what would you say?
 Perhaps you would say, “crushing chest pain, pain down my left arm, shortness of breath, sweating, and a sense of doom,” right?
 These are well-known symptoms of your heart in trouble.
 But guess what – these are NOT the symptoms women typically experience.
 These are what men experience!
 Yet women are just as likely to have heart disease and require care for their hearts.
 The closer you get to menopause, the higher risk your heart becomes as your natural production of estrogen declines.
 Estrogen is a major protector of your heart.
 In fact, heart disease is THE NUMBER ONE KILLER OF WOMEN OVER 40!
 More women die of heart disease than women die of breast cancer.
 Yet, women have been excluded from every major study of heart disease prevention, diagnosis and treatment with just a few exceptions (Dr. Elizabeth Lee Vliet, 2001).